jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

 * Any open questions to address

 Discussing your proposed changes ahead of time will make the contribution process smooth for everyone.
 Once the approach is agreed upon, make your changes and open a pull request (PR).
 Each PR should describe:
 * Which problem it is solving.
-Normally it should be simply a reference to the corresponding issue, e.g. Resolves #123.
+Normally it should be simply a reference to the corresponding issue, e.g. `Resolves #123`.
 * What changes are made to achieve that.

 Your pull request is most likely to be accepted if **each commit**: